carj/pyPreservica/docs/intro.rst

 forum https://groups.google.com/g/pypreservica

-Example
+Examples
 ------------

-Using the python console, create the entity API client object and request an Asset (Information Object) by its unique identifier and display some of its attributes
+Using the python console, create the entity API client object and request an Asset (Information Object) by its unique reference and display some of its attributes.

+All entities within the Preservica system have one unique reference which can be used to retrieve them.

+The reference used to fetch entities (Assets, Folders) is the Preservica internal unique identifier.
+This is a universally unique identifier `(UUID) <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_

+You can find the reference when viewing the object metadata within Explorer.
+Later on we will look at how we can fetch entities using other 3rd party external identifiers which may be more meaningful such as ISBNs DOIs etc.

 .. code-block:: python